-Our net (losses) and net income were (\$52.8) million and \$43.8 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$581.7 million.
+Our net losses were \$40.9 million, \$35.1 million, \$138.6 million and \$26.7 million for the three and nine months ended September 30, 2022 and 2021, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$667.6 million.
 Substantially all of our operating losses have resulted from costs incurred in connection with our development programs and from commercial and general and administrative costs associated with our operations.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our research and development expenses to significantly increase in connection with our additional clinical trials of setmelanotide and development of any other product candidates we may choose to pursue.
 In addition, having obtained marketing approval for IMCIVREE, we expect to continue to incur significant sales, marketing and outsourced manufacturing expenses.
 We have and will continue to incur additional costs associated with operating as a public company, including as a result of no longer qualifying as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.

 Our ability to become profitable depends upon our ability to generate revenue.
-To date, we have not generated any significant revenue from setmelanotide.
+To date we have generated less than \$15.0 million of revenue from product sales.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to:

-- continue to commercialize setmelanotide by building a commercial organization and/or entering into collaborations with third parties; - ensure setmelanotide is available to patients; - achieve market acceptance of setmelanotide in the medical community and with third-party payors; - continue to initiate and successfully complete later-stage clinical trials that meet their clinical endpoints; - continue to initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approvals for setmelanotide as a treatment for obesity caused by genetic deficiencies affecting the MC4R pathway; and - successfully manufacture or contract with others to manufacture setmelanotide.
+- continue to commercialize setmelanotide by building a commercial organization and/or entering into collaborations with third parties; - ensure setmelanotide is available to patients; - continue to achieve market acceptance of setmelanotide in the medical community and with third-party payors; - continue to initiate and successfully complete later-stage clinical trials that meet their clinical endpoints; - continue to initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approvals for setmelanotide as a treatment for obesity caused by genetic deficiencies affecting the MC4R pathway; and - successfully manufacture or contract with others to manufacture setmelanotide.